logern5/c1000a_sec/notes.md

 the request will redirect to the login page.
 E.g., if the web client user clicks Logout, or if the router is rebooted, it no longer works.
 However, if I just close the browser without officially logging out, it does still work.
 This also applies to the XSS PoC.

+40. I've opened the case of the device, and found a UART pinout with a header.
+Looking at the cmdline, there is a shell on the UART.

+41. Looking on openwrt.org, the UART pinout is shown for the C1000a, as well as the bootup messages over the UART.
+The UART console has the same command injection problem as the telnet console (on openwrt.org, the example of running `echo && sh`, was shown, I used `ps ; sh` for telnet).
+The pinout is, from the right to the left (looking from the front of the router, where the LED's are): GND, TX, RX.
+These can be tested with a multimeter, but I haven't tested it myself yet.
+Looking at the FCC pictures of the device, the underside of the board has a square pin where openwrt.org showed the GND pin is, which make sense as ground pins are usually the square ones.

+42. There is a problem using the built-in telnet on the system.
+Using the command injection exploit gets to a busybox shell, but telnetd error messages occasionally come on the screen (after 5 minutes or so), not allowing the user to enter any more commands into the shell, requiring a reconnect to the telnet server.
+I tried getting a static busybox MIPS binary, and using the busybox telnetd did not work as it could not allocate a pty.
+I found out that this was because busybox required Unix98 (`/dev/pts/x`) style PTYs, and didn't work with the BSD (`/dev/ttypx') style PTYs that were present on the router.
+I downloaded the GPL code for the C1000A from Actiontec.
+It came with a MIPS uClibc cross compiler toolchain.
+I compiled busybox with the toolchain, while configuring it to not use `/dev/pts` style PTYs.
+I put the binary on an USB drive, and attached it to the router.
+The telnet server worked, but there is no login binary, so I had to use `/bin/sh` as the login.
+Example: `/tmp/mnt/busybox telnetd -l/bin/sh -p 1337`.
+The non-vendor busybox binaries also come with nice things such as editors and other various utilities.
+A featured busybox is very helpful on a limited system.

+43. I decided to try to dump as much useful data as I could from the router that wouldn't be available on the firmware image.
+I dumped all the `/dev/mtd*` filesystems, which are the flash memory (there is a data partition not available from the firmware image).
+I dumped the ram into a file (`/dev/mem`).
+I also dumped the nvram data.
+Inside the RAM dump, I could grep for the admin password and I found it, as well as the WLAN password in plaintext.
+In the `/dev/mtd3` (nvram) dump, I could grep and find the plaintext password and the WLAN password.
+I dumped the memory like so `/tmp/mnt/busybox dd if=/dev/mem of=/tmp/mnt/c/memer_mem.bin bs=1k count=64000`.

+44. The file `cferam.534` (the extension varies, but it starts with cferam) contains memory for the CFE bootloader.
+Running strings on the file shows boot options and usage of those options, as well as an HTML file allowing a user to upload a new firmware image (this is a pre-boot environment).

+45. In /etc/passwd, all users (none except admin are ever used, admin takes the place of root) have the UID 0, which defeats the purpose of multiple users.

+46. Also on openwrt.org's [article](https://openwrt.org/toh/actiontec/c1000a) about the C1000A, looking at the bootup
+messages, the plaintext password and the WLAN PSK are printed out over the UART.

+47. I dumped some more info from the proc filesystem, such as cpuinfo and `/proc/bus/pci/devices`.
+According to that and lspci, there is a PCI Express port somewhere.

+48. Decompiling httpd, in the function to handle HTTP requests, there is a part which checks if the path requested matches "FactoryTelnetctl.cmd".
+I tried sending a POST request to it with cURL, and I got returned "This page is not supported".
+Trying any page with the extension ".cmd", I get the same thing.
+Trying with a different extension, I get page not found instead.
+It does require authentication even if it did work, however.